NickMcConnell/Beleriand/docs/command.rst

 Some commands use the "repeat count" to automatically repeat the command several times, while others use the "repeat count" to specify a "quantity" for the command, and still others use it as an "argument" of some kind.

-Most commands take no "energy" to perform, while other commands only take energy when they cause the world to change in some way.
-For example, attempting to read a scroll while blind does not use any energy.

 The following command is very useful for beginners,